prl-mushr/mushr-website/content/tutorials/noetic_first_steps.md

 ## Setup Docker & Install MuSHR stack
 Now we are going to install MuSHR.
 Unlike installing Docker on a desktop/laptop computer, some extra steps need to be taken to install on a Jetson Nano/Orin platform.

 First off, the nvidia-docker/docker is pre-installed for the specific hardware using the NVIDIA image we provided earlier, but Docker Compose is not.
-THe following steps are what is needed in order to get Docker Compose onto the robot:
+The following steps are what is needed in order to get Docker Compose onto the robot:
-Fortunately, robot setup is similar to the simulation setup.
-Follow the following from the [noetic quickstart tutorial](/tutorials/noetic_quickstart).

 {{< highlight bash >}}
+$ sudo apt-get update
 $ sudo apt-get install curl
+$ sudo apt-get install python-pip
-$ sudo curl -L "https://github.com/docker/compose/releases/download/1.29.2/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose
+$ sudo curl -L "https://github.com/docker/compose/releases/download/v2.17.2/docker-compose-linux-armv7" -o /usr/local/bin/docker-compose
 $ sudo chmod +x /usr/local/bin/docker-compose
 $ pip install docker-compose
 {{< / highlight >}}

-Now, the steps for installing the MuSHR Docker Container on the car are the same as installing the container on a Desktop device.
+Fortunately, the steps for installing the MuSHR Docker Container on the car are similar to installing the container on a Desktop device.
 Please follow the section titled **Installing MuSHR Docker Container** from the [noetic quickstart tutorial](/tutorials/noetic_quickstart).

 - **Installing MuSHR Docker Container**
   - NOTE: when ask "Are you installing on robot and need all the sensor drivers? (y/n)" respond "y" so that the sensor drivers are installed.
+  - NOTE: Remember to follow the [Linux post install](https://docs.docker.com/engine/install/linux-postinstall/) steps to make sure you can run Docker without root privileges.

 Unlike simulation, visualization usually is run on a separate computer (though you can install Foxglove on the robot).
 From the [noetic quickstart tutorial](/tutorials/noetic_quickstart) complete the following steps on your separate visualization computer.